-There are no formal plans to increase the minimum wage in Mississippi, so they will default to what the federal government’s plans are.
+Even with multiple bills being proposed, like the 2020 Mississippi Minimum Wage Act, there are no formal plans to increase the minimum wage in Mississippi, so the state will default to the federal government’s plans.

 How should small business owners prepare for changes to the minimum wage?

-While there are no formal plans for the Mississippi or federal minimum wage to change in the near future, it’s always good to be prepared in case of a sudden wage increase.
+While there is no official Mississippi minimum wage increase date, it’s always good to be prepared in case of a sudden wage increase.

-You’ll want to audit your business and see how you’re spending.
+You’ll want to audit your business and determine if you are making any payroll mistakes.
 Then, think about how you could cut costs and save money for future wage hikes.

 You’ll also want to focus on minimizing staff turnover, since training new staff can get expensive.
 Hiring the right people and successfully onboarding them is important.
 Also, think of ways to retrain your staff to ensure performance is high and staff members feel equipped with the skills to do their job.

 To protect your business and pay your employees fairly, find an accountant who is familiar with your local laws and can help guide you on what’s required where your business and employees are.
 In the meantime, you can help your business stay compliant by posting a minimum wage poster that is accessible to all your employees and getting a free EIN.

 Square is here to help you navigate the Mississippi minimum wage and inform you of COVID-19 resources for small businesses, along with other means to help your business thrive.